SalesforceLabs/OrgCheck/docs/vision.md

 ## Available to anyone
 - Source on a GitHub public repo
-- Package URL without password
+- Available on the AppExchange
 - Support on a public Slack
-- One day on the AppExchange?

 ## What this application contains?
 - 1 Custom App